enowars/enowars7-service-granulizer/documentation/README.md

 #### Supported granulization parameters
 ##### set option granular_rate
 Sets the number of grains per second for a wave file.
-10 is the default value
+10 is the default value.
 ##### set option grain timelength
 Sets the length of the new sample.
-2 is the default value.
+2 is the default value, which means that each slice is timestretched by the factor 2.
 ##### set option volume
 Sets the volume of the output sample.
 Has to be between 1 - 100.
 100 is the default value, which is the highest volume, 1 is very quiet.